strategineer/personal-website/content/tabletop/fist/jepstein_island.md

 - If Prince Andrew is killed, the succession of the crown of the British Empire will be in flux leading to a splintering of the empire and warring factions.

 NPCs:
-- Effrey Jepstein "Effrey Jepstein is my name, Money and sex trafficking is my game.", financier
+- Effrey Jepstein "Effrey Jepstein is my name, Money and sex trafficking is my game.", financier, wants to leave the island alive.
-- Jordan Cane "If looks can kill I'd be a holocaust", retired FBI agent turned playboy/actor
+- Jordan Cane "If looks can kill I'd be a holocaust", retired FBI agent turned playboy/actor, wants to leave the island alive and look good doing it.
-- Johnny "Ohhhhh no", security guard, always almost peeing/shitting his pants, has super IBS.
+- Johnny "Ohhhhh no", security guard, always almost peeing/shitting his pants, has super IBS, wants to not shit his pants... again.
-- Armand "My friends, welcome!", freelance arms dealer serving any and all PMCs with weapons/armor delivered anywhere anytime.
+- Armand "My friends, welcome!", freelance arms dealer serving any and all PMCs with weapons/armor delivered anywhere anytime, wants to sell his arms one the island to anyone interested.
-- Fishhook "Drown and be saved", BOOTY leader, a human-shark hybrid with two hooks for hands and a oversized tricorn hat.
+- Fishhook "Drown and be saved", BOOTY leader, a human-shark hybrid with two hooks for hands and a oversized tricorn hat, wants to complete the ritual.
-- Kenton "I'm not going to jail for this", Jepstein's head of security.
+- Kenton "I'm not going to jail for this", Jepstein's head of security, wants to extract Jepstein from the island.
-- Prince Andrew "I don't sweat so that can't be true", Prince of the British Empire, parties hard and is NOT a family man no matter what he says.
+- Prince Andrew "I don't sweat so that can't be true", Prince of the British Empire, parties hard and is NOT a family man no matter what he says, wants to continue partying no matter what.

 | Enemies | Stats |
 | --- | --- |